sierkov/voting-agents/data/README.md

 Please, note that [Git LFS plugin](https://git-lfs.github.com/) is needed to work with the data archives (*.tar.xz files).

 ### Storage format
+All data is stored in JSON files as an array of objects.
+Each array must contain at least one record.
+Each record is an indivudal pair-wise ranking decision, answering the question "Which proposal of the two is more deserving to be funded?"
+Each object has the following attributes:
-- title_1 - a title of Proposal 1.
+- title_1 - a title of the first proposal to be compared.
-- description_1 - a textual description of Proposal 1.
+- description_1 - a textual description of the first proposal.
-- title_2 - a title of Proposal 2.
+- title_2 - a title of the second proposal.
-- description_2 - a textual description of Proposal 2.
+- description_2 - a textual description of the second proposal.
-- preference - "proposal_1", "proposal_2" or "indifferent"
+- preference - the decision of a voter.
+It can contain only one of three values:
-  - "proposal_1" - Proposal 1 is preferred to Proposal 2
+  - "proposal_1" - the first proposal is preferred by the voter.
-  - "proposal_2" - Proposal 2 is preferred to Proposal 1.
+  - "proposal_2" - the second proposal is preferred by the voter.
-  - "indifferent" - the voter does not have a clear preference.
+  - "indifferent" - the voter does not have a clear preference between the two proposals.

 ### Data Slices
 To analyze the targeted phenomena, a diverse set of preference data will be collected.
-To make the sources of the data clear, we separate the voter data in slices accoring to the respective data sources.
+To make the sources of the data clear, we separate the voter data into slices according to the respective data sources.
 At the moment the following slices / independent sources are present:

 #### Catalyst-CA-45

-Preference data are extracted from Cardano Catalyst Community Advisor (CA), taking assessments of assessors that not less than 45 assessments in Funds 6 and 7 cumulatively.
+Preference data are extracted from Cardano Catalyst Community Advisor (CA) assessments, taking only assessors that provided not less than 45 assessments in Funds 6 and 7 cumulatively.
 The data was prepared in the following way:
-- A set of community advisor ids with the necessary number of assessments in non Challenge-Setting challenges are taken.
+- A set of community-advisor ids with the necessary number of assessments in non-Challenge-Setting challenges are taken.
-- For each advisor, 45 assessment are randomly selected (without replacement): 30 for the training set, 5 for the validation set, and 10 for the test set.
+- For each advisor, 45 assessments are randomly selected (without replacement): 30 for the training set, 5 for the validation set, and 10 for the test set.
-- Within each subset (training, validation, and test set) all pairs of proposals are compared using the CA provided scores.
+- Within each subset (training, validation, and test set) all pairs of proposals are compared using the CA-provided scores.
-- Since CAs provide scores in three categories (Impact, Feasbility, and Accountability) the scores are compbined according to the following formula: (Impact / 5) * (Feasibility / 5) * (Accountability / 5).
-This formula makes a stronger distinction between good and bad proposals in comparison to the arithmetic average of the three scores that is used by the Cardano Catalyst team.
+- Since CAs provide scores in three categories (Impact, Feasibility, and Accountability) the scores are combined according to the following formula: (Impact / 5) * (Feasibility / 5) * (Accountability / 5).
+This formula makes a stronger distinction between good and bad proposals in comparison to the arithmetic average of the three scores that are used by the Cardano Catalyst team.